Who is Jack Smith, the special counsel behind the Trump classified documents indictment? - KTVZ

 By Kaanita Iyer, CNN

-(CNN) — Special counsel Jack Smith’s monthslong investigation into Donald Trump’s alleged mishandling of classified documents has entered a new chapter with the indictment of the former president, sources familiar told CNN Thursday.
+(CNN) — Special counsel Jack Smith’s monthslong investigation into Donald Trump’s alleged mishandling of classified documents has entered a new chapter with the indictment of the former president on seven charges.

-Trump has been charged with seven counts in the indictment, according to another source familiar with the matter.
+Jim Trusty, the former president’s attorney, said on CNN Thursday that Trump is facing a charge under the Espionage Act, as well as charges of obstruction of justice, destruction or falsification of records, conspiracy and false statements.
 The former president wrote on Truth Social that he had been informed by the Justice Department he was indicted and that he was “summoned to appear at the Federal Courthouse in Miami on Tuesday, at 3 PM.”

 The special counsel declined to comment Thursday night.